MuhichLab/ASAP/README.md

     pip install ASAPy

-Currently this instalation does NOT install the dependencies.
+Currently this installation does NOT install the dependencies.
 Please ensure you have the above dependencies in place.

 # Examples
 Future examples will be presented here.
 As of now we have a downloadable python script that gives an example run through of implementing ASAP::